 BC Family Property Valuations lawyers help separated spouses value their family property.
 When dealing with medium and high-income family law cases one important determination that needs to be made, is the valuation of any businesses, personal property and real property held by the parties including:

 - stocks and stock options

 - distributive and latent capital gains and other disposition costs

 BC Family Property Valuations – Joint Financial Expert Call 1 877 602 9900

 Under Rule 13 of the Supreme Court Family Rules, (SCFR) BC Family Property Valuations will usually be made by a single expert valuator jointly appointed by either the court or the consent of both parties.
-In today’s blog, Jaye Rutledge of our Fort St John family law office explains the rules involving joint experts and BC Family Property Valuations.
+In today’s blog, our Fort St John family law office explains the rules involving joint experts and BC Family Property Valuations.

 The SCFR rules say that one joint expert shall be appointed and a judge will most likely refuse to hear the evidence of an appraisal made on behalf of only one party because of a number of factors, including a feeling that family cases had begun to become a battle of hired guns.
 The new rules focus on a single joint expert who promises to be neutral and to help the court do the right thing on valuing family property after considering: